chantelwetzel-noaa/data_summary/doc/_main.md

 # Starry flounder
  The most recent assessment of Starry flounder was a data-limited assessment conducted in 2010.
 Across available data, Starry flounder have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 8,729 length observations, 0 age readings, and 3,027 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 6,838 length observations, 0 age readings, and 2,836 otoliths that are available to be aged.
-In California, since 2000, a total of 3,927 length observations, 0 age readings, and 70 otoliths have been collected In Oregon, since 2000, a total of 2,911 length observations, 0 age readings, and 2,766 otoliths have been collected
+In California, since 2000, a total of 3,927 length observations, 0 age readings, and 70 otoliths have been collected.
+In Oregon, since 2000, a total of 2,911 length observations, 0 age readings, and 2,766 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 1,011 length observations, 0 age readings, and 7 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 982 length observations, 0 age readings, and 4 otoliths that are available to be aged.
-In California, since 2003, a total of 655 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 245 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 82 length observations, 0 age readings, and 4 otoliths have been collected
+In California, since 2003, a total of 655 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 245 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 82 length observations, 0 age readings, and 4 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 459 length observations, 0 age readings, and 407 otoliths that are available to be aged.